 ← home

-Setting up a task scheduler in Flask
+Setting up a celery task scheduler in Flask

-Celery uses a backend message broker (redis or RabbitMQ) to save the state of the schedule which acts as a centralized database server for multiple celery workers running on different web servers.The message broker ensures that the task is run only once as per the schedule, hence eliminating the race condition.
+Celery uses a backend message broker (Redis or RabbitMQ) to save the state of the schedule, acting as a centralized database server for multiple Celery workers running on different web servers.
+The message broker ensures that the task is run only once per the schedule, thus eliminating race conditions.

-Monitoring real time events is also supported by Celery.
-It includes a beautiful built-in terminal interface that shows all the current events.A nice standalone project Flower provides a web based tool to administer Celery workers and tasks.It also supports asynchronous task execution which comes in handy for long running tasks.
+Monitoring real-time events is also supported by Celery.
+It includes a beautiful built-in terminal interface that shows all the current events.
+A nice standalone project, Flower, provides a web-based tool to administer Celery workers and tasks.
+It also supports asynchronous task execution, which is handy for long-running tasks.

 Let’s go hacking